ApaliNanda/Apali-Portfolio/README.md

 ## Getting Started

-Simply open `index.html` in your web browser to view the portfolio.
+Open `docs/index.html` in your web browser to view the portfolio locally.

 ## Dark Mode